5. Pleading format

 Maine

-The pleading is in the form of a statutory appeal – a petition for review under M. R. Civ.
-P. 80B (local government) or 80C (state government) pursuant to 1 M.R.S.A. § 409(1).
-The appeal is from the governmental agency's administrative action denying access to a record.
+The pleading is in the form of a statutory appeal pursuant to 1 M.R.S.A. § 409(1).
+The appeal is from the governmental agency’s administrative action denying access to the record.
 The appeal should include a concise statement of the grounds on which the plaintiff contends that relief should be awarded, and the specific relief sought.
 A pleading typically describes the records sought (and attaches the request and the response), applicable law requiring disclosure, and the agency’s response. “[T]he court has discretion to determine the process necessary for the resolution of disputed facts, giving due consideration to the efficacy, costs, and time required for each method of presentation of evidence.”
 Dubois v.
 Dept. of Envtl.
 Prot., 2017 ME 224 ¶ 10, 174 A.3d 314, 317 (Me.
 2017).

 -